 - Marketers and agencies may join the association as Associate members; however, co-op ad sales units may join as a General member for that division only.

-- A holding company may join as a General member only if a significant portion of the combined revenues of all companies held is based on the sale of interactive advertising inventory.
+- A holding company may join as a General member only if a significant portion of the combined revenues of all companies held is based on the sale, delivery, or optimization of digital advertising or marketing campaigns.
 Otherwise subsidiaries must apply to join separately as General members.

-- Pre-revenue companies, whether they fall under associate or general membership, may be a Startup member of the IAB for one calendar year.
-At the end of that calendar year, membership will convert to General or Associate based on the company’s business classification.
+Pre-revenue and Start-up companies, whether they fall under associate or general membership, may be a Startup member of the IAB for up to two calendar years.
+At the end of that period, membership will convert to General or Associate based on the company’s business classification.
+Startup membership requires that a company meet both of the following:

 Subsidiary members are any additional properties owned by a General member company that wish to roll their membership up under the general member.
 The General member company owning this relationship must include all applicable ad revenue from the designated subsidiary(ies) when reporting their collective ad revenue for dues calculations.